koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 You can think of this like `ReactDOM` object.

 `render` function receives a ReactElement and `rootPath`.
-`rootPath` is a root path of a working directory.

-Custom renderer needs to pass a container to `createContainer`.
-We can use the container info in the host config functions, so we store `rootPath`.
+We'd like to use `rootPath` in the host config, so we store it in the container info.

-Before rendering the ReactElement, we remove the all files under the rootPath to clean up, which is a very dangerous operation so be careful to use this renderer.
+Before rendering, we remove the all files under the rootPath, which is a very dangerous operation so be careful to use this renderer.
 I'll make the implementation more safe.

 Finally, we can use `fs-renderer`!